trevoready/NextJSInventoryCount/README.md

 # NextJSInventoryCount
-An open app for couting inventory and generateing count sheets and labels
+An open app for counting inventory and generating count sheets and labels